shivshankardayal/full-website/books/c/source/introduction.rst

 Note that there should be a tab before the second line.
 If you do all steps correctly you should see something like: Note the pink background.
 If you move your mouse there then you will see the error/diagnostic messages from the compiler.
-For now I recommend you to read Emacs tutorial and man page of Clang compiler.
-I will introduce xxgdb and valgrind later.
-Note that you can modify Makefile but this particular content must remain unchanged.
+For now I recommend you to read Emacs tutorial and man page of `gcc` compiler.
+Note that you can modify
+`Makefile` but this particular content must remain unchanged.
 It is the enabler for Flymake.
 The screenshot is given below;

 .. image:: _static/flymake.png